A Brain Graph Foundation Model: Pre-Training and Prompt-Tuning across Broad Atlases and Disorders: Implement Details

 \section{Implement Details}

 During pre-training, we set the batch size to 128 and used the Adam optimizer with a learning rate of 0.0001.
-The number of training epochs was set to 100.
 For downstream classification tasks, we set the batch size to 16 in the full-shot setting, and to 1 in both the few-shot and zero-shot settings.
 The Adam optimizer was also used for these tasks, with the same learning rate of 0.0002.
-In the meta-learning setup, we trained the model for 30 epochs.
+In the meta-learning setup, we trained the model for 50 epochs.
 More settings about pre-training and graph transformer backbone and meta learning can be found in Table \ref{app_gtf_set}, \ref{app_meta_set}, \ref{app_inner_loop_steps}, \ref{app_support_query_ratio}.